Covera Covera

 Case 1 Age 66 • Saved $63/mo

 Helen lives in South Tempe and never drives near ASU.
-When she switched carriers and her insurer rated her based on her actual south Tempe address (not the city's overall risk profile), her premium dropped $63/month.
+When she switched carriers and her insurer rated her based on her actual south Tempe address, her premium dropped $63/month.

 Case 2 Age 60 • Saved $49/mo

-Gary compared rates and found his south Tempe address actually qualified for Chandler-adjacent rates with one carrier.
+Gary's south Tempe address qualified for Chandler-adjacent rates with one carrier.
 Making the switch saved $49/month for identical coverage.

 Best Car Insurance Companies for Tempe Drivers